open-policy-agent/conftest/docs/index.md

 ```

 By default `conftest` looks for `deny`, `violation`, and `warn` rules in the `main` namespace.
 This can be
 altered by running `--namespace` or provided on the configuration file.
+Rules can optionally be suffixed with an underscore and an identifier, for example `deny_myrule`.

 Assuming you have a Kubernetes deployment in `deployment.yaml` you can run `conftest` like so: